About the Graduate School

 Hours of Operation

 Due to COVID, in-person office hours have been suspended.
-All assistance is offered through email.
+All assistance is offered through email or Zoom.

-The Graduate School staff are available from 9:00 a.m. until 6:00 p.m.
-Monday through Thursday.
+Monday through Thursday: 9:00 a.m. - 6:00 p.m.
 Later appointments are available for our students who are both working and attaining their advanced degrees at the University of Alaska Anchorage.
 If you require an appointment after 6:00 p.m., please contact Elisa Mattison at 907-786-1096.